emad-elsaid/emad-elsaid.github.io/_posts/2021-05-05-how I keep zero inbox for all my emails.md

 title: How I keep zero inbox for all my emails
 ---

 I have this habit for a while now.
 And I noticed people around me struggle keeping their Email inbox clean.
-Every time I see someones screen with his inbox on it seems like a pipe of emais just exploded in his inbox and he's to his knees in a mix of read and unread emails.
+Every time I see someones screen with his inbox on it seems like a pipe of emails just exploded in his inbox and he's to his knees in a mix of read and unread emails.
 So here is how I do it.

 # Unsubscribe

-When I see an email that I don't want to see again I just unsubscribe from it. all marketing emails, updates from linkedin, facebook, twitter.
-I don't need to be alerted everytime someone sends me a message or mentions me.
-So everytime I see an email from a company not a person I search for the "Unsubscribe" link and click it. now this one email is gone from my life hopefully forever.
+When I see an email that I don't want to see again I just unsubscribe from it. all marketing emails, updates from linkedin, Facebook, twitter.
+I don't need to be alerted every time someone sends me a message or mentions me.
+So every time I see an email from a company not a person I search for the "Unsubscribe" link and click it. now this one email is gone from my life hopefully forever.

 # Archive